aronweiler/assistant/README.md

    - `OPENAI_API_KEY` - This is your Open AI API key (required for interacting with OpenAI models- the primary model for this application).
    - `POSTGRES_`* entries can be pretty much anything you want, all of this will be local to your machine.
    - `USER_EMAIL` - Put your email in here (required for a user on the system- some features will use this)
-   - `SOURCE_CONTROL_PROVIDER` - This is the provider you want to use if you are code reviewing files from URLs.
-Can be either `GitHub` or `GitLab`
-   - `SOURCE_CONTROL_URL` - Currently this only supports github or gitlab (`https://gitlab.com` or `https://github.com`)
-   - `SOURCE_CONTROL_PAT` - This is a personal access token that is used to authenticate with the chosen source code provider, if you're using one.
 3. Rename the `.env.template` to `.env`
 4. Using a command line, navigate to the directory where you cloned the code, and run `docker-compose up -d`
 5. Browse to http://localhost:8500